By now, you're probably using a homemade scrub for your body. But what about your lips? That's one super sensitive area that often gets neglected.

 Add in raw honey, a humectant that draws in moisture and has antibacterial and anti-inflammatory properties to nourish lips.

-Combine ingredients in a small bowl.
-Apply all over and around lips.
+Combine these ingredients in a small bowl.
+Apply the mixture all over and around your lips.
 Cover with a small piece of plastic wrap.
-Leave on for 5 minutes, then remove with warm water.
+Leave it on for 5 minutes, then remove with warm water.

 18. Rejuvenate lips with a gentle matcha scrub

-This article was medically reviewed by Dr. Gina Jansheski, a licensed, board-certified physician who has been practicing for more than 20 years.
-Learn more about Hello Glow’s medical reviewers here.
-As always, this is not personal medical advice and we recommend that you talk with your doctor.312
+This article was medically reviewed by Dr. Gina Jansheski, a licensed, board-certified physician with more than 20 years of practice experience.
+Learn more about Hello Glow's medical reviewers here.
+As always, this is not personal medical advice, and we recommend that you talk with your doctor.351